 Non-medical rules include your age, residency and income and assets.

-There are two types of medical rules, manifest and general.
+There are two types of medical rules, called 'manifest' and 'general'.
 If you don’t meet either the general or manifest medical rules, you will not be medically eligible.

 General medical rules include: